Pedro-Miguel-123/TechnicalChallenge/README.md

 ### Summary

 This project was developed in the context of a technical challenge.
-The purpose is to load data from this *[link](https://static.leboncoin.fr/img/shared/technical-test.json)*.
-The structure of the objects returned in the list is as follows:
+The goal was to load data from the following *[link](https://static.leboncoin.fr/img/shared/technical-test.json)*.
+The API returns a list of objects with the following structure:
  ```
  {
     "albumId": 1,